Overview

 How Webhooks Work

 When an event occurs in SubVerse AI (like a call completing or workflow finishing), we send an HTTP POST request to your configured webhook URL with relevant event data.
-This enables you to:
+This enables you to:- Track call outcomes and analytics in your systems

 - Trigger downstream processes automatically